coderarjob/meghaos-x86/docs/notes/when-to-assert.md

 categories: note, independent
 _25 June 2023_

-Put assertions when you know that the input/state of a variable must be valid.
-You assume this because, it should have been validated before reaching to this place.
-It must be an impossibility for an assertion to fail - but when it does it means that there is a bug.

-To be sure that hitting an assert is an impossibility, there must be checks before.
-This presents two problem:
-1. At some point something must do the check and not assert.
-What should be that place?
+Using assert to validate input is a horrible idea.
+For the current implementation, failing an assert freezes the machine.
+For an operating system this is not a good idea to halt the system completely.

+Data should have been pre-validated before reaching an assert, making an assert failure an impossibility.
+Failing an assert should be seen as a bug.

+This presents two problems:
+1. Where should be the checks (and not asserts) be?
-2. When writing an OS from the bottom, there is no visibility who is supposed to check these inputs.
+2. When writing an OS from the bottom, there is sometimes no visibility who should be doing these check on inputs.
 Which is again a case for my confusion.

-If we think every data belongs to a module, then top-level functions of that module should check for their validity.
-It reports back the error and sets appropriate error code.

-What I mean by top level depends what your module contains:
-1. Single file module: Top level functions are the public functions.
-2. Multi file modules: Top level functions are functions which directly get input from other modules.
+### Solution: Think in terms of modules who set policies on data

+Working on the previous idea, one can think of policies, instead of data.
+Modules should check for policies they introduce.
+Modules which get data from higher level modules, can assert on these as they must have been checked higher up.
+Conversely, higher level modules need not know the policies introduced by lower level modules.
+They should check the return value to know if an operation has failed, then they may decide what to do.

+This can ensure orthogonality (between higher level modules and lower level policies).

 For example:
-A) If common/bitmap.c is thought of one module then, top-level functions are `bitmap_*` public functions.
-They must validate the input and report back if validation fails.

-B) If we say kernel/pmm.c and common/bitmap.c make one module, then top-level functions are `pmm_*` public functions, because no other part of the OS will call `bitmap_*` functions directly for PMM operations.
-In this case `pmm_*` functions should validate and bitmap functions can assert.
+A) Policy - **0x000 physical address is invalid**
+If we think this policy should be enforced by the PMM, then public functions should check physical address inputs.
+Modules higher up, which calls PMM routines, need not bother about this policy and modules lower (in this case bitmap) can assert if it receives an bit index == 0.
+If this was not the case and PMM uses assertions, then modules higher up must be checking for this policy violation.
+But who?
+There is no clear taker.
+Also if this policy changes (say 0x000 address is now valid) changes will be much more spread out, instead of just the PMM and lower modules (just assertions in lower modules) changing in case of the former.

+### What is meant by modules?

+One functional unit.
+PMM is one module.
+Bitmap is not a module, its a data structure being used by PMM.

+**TODO**
-Note that failing an assert should not mean calling panic and halting the system.
+Failing an assert should not mean calling panic and halting the system.
 There can be conditions where a warning can be enough.
 If an assert failure is not fatal, print a warning.

 ------------------------------------------------------------------------------